 This course is part of a 3 part series covering design patterns using Java.
 This part covers the behavioral design patterns, Chain of Responsibility, Command, Interpreter, Iterator, Mediator, Memento, Observer, State, Strategy, Template, and Visitor as defined by the Gang of Four.
 We look at examples in the Java API and code examples of each pattern.

-Course Overview (music) Hi everyone my name is Bryan Hansen.
-And welcome to my course design patterns in Java Behavioral.
-I'm the director of development and software technology group as we'll as the Pluralsight author.
-I learned about design patterns almost 20years ago and I've enjoyed teaching and sharing them with people ever since.
-In this course we are going to cover the behavioral patterns as identified by the gang of four.
-The gang of four are considered to be the father of design patterns as we know them today Some of the patterns we'll cover include ones that you may have already heard of like the Command Pattern which is used to isolate individual commands in your application.
-The Observer pattern which you'll use in a published subscribe event model In the Template method which you may already use more than you actually realize.
-This are just a few of the patterns that we will cover in this course and by the end of the course you will have seen an example of each pattern from the Java API.
-Reading each pattern from scratch and contrasted each pattern with another one to showcase its strengths.
-Before beginning this course you should be somewhat familiar with Java.
-And comfortable using an IDE.
-You can continue your running by exploring other patterns courses focused on creational in structural design patterns in the Pluralsight library.
-I hope you join me on this journey to learn this Design Patterns with the design patterns in Java behavioral course at Pluralsight. (fading theme music)
+Course Overview [Autogenerated] Hi, everyone.
+My name is Brian Hansen and welcome to my course designed patterns in Java.
+Behavioral.
+I am the director of development as software technology group as well as a plural site author.
+I learned about design patterns almost 20 years ago and have enjoyed teaching and sharing them with people ever since.
+In this course, we're going to cover the behavioral patterns as identified by the Gang of four, the Gang of four considered to be the fathers of design patterns as we know them today.
+Some of the patterns we will cover include ones that you may have already heard off, like the command pattern, which is used to isolate individual commands in your application.
+The observer pattern, which you use in a published subscribe event model.
+And the Temple of Method, which you may already used more than you actually realize.
+These are just a few of the patterns that we will cover in this course, and by the end of the course you'll have seen an example of each pattern from the job.
+A P I written each pattern from scratch and contrasted each pattern with another one to showcase its strengths before beginning this course, you should be somewhat familiar with Java and comfortable using an I. D. You can continue your learning by exploring other patterns.
+Courses focused on creation, a LL and structural design patterns in the plural site library.
+I'll hope you will join me on this journey to learn design patterns with the design patterns in Java behavioral course at plural site.